fcambus/statzone/README.md

 - Counting IDNs domains
 - Counting domains

+- Outputting name servers list + number of zones served for each name server

 ## License

 StatZone is released under the BSD 3-Clause license.
 See `LICENSE` file for details.